AlexanderLindholt/PlayersPlus/README.md

 end
 ```

-To get a specific player's number:
+To get a specific player’s number:
 ```luau
 local players, playerNumbers = require(path.to.PlayersPlus)()